-The Therapeutically Applicable Research to Generate Effective Treatments (TARGET) initiative uses comprehensive molecular characterization to determine the genetic changes that drive the initiation and progression of hard-to-treat childhood cancers.
-TARGET aims to identify therapeutic targets and prognostic markers so that new, more effective treatment strategies can be developed and applied.
+The Therapeutically Applicable Research to Generate Effective Treatments (TARGET) initiative employed comprehensive molecular characterization to determine the genetic changes that drive the initiation and progression of hard-to-treat childhood cancers.
+TARGET makes the data generated available to the research community with a goal to identify therapeutic targets and prognostic markers so that novel, more effective treatment strategies can be developed and applied.

-- Despite a small increase in overall survival rates during the past decade, about 20% of pediatric cancer patients do not respond well to therapy and ultimately die from their diseases.
+- Despite increases in overall survival rates, about 20% of pediatric cancer patients do not respond well to therapy and ultimately die from their diseases.

 - The number of children and adolescents diagnosed with cancer is trending slightly upward.